 "It's a lie!
 It's a fucking lie!
 There's no God.
 God is as dead as my legs!
 There's no God, there's no country!
 Nothing.
 Just me and this fucking wheelchair for the rest of my life."

-- Imam believes this to be the case in Pitch Black with Riddick.
+- In Pitch Black, Imam believes this to be the case with Riddick.
 Turns out that, after all the harshness that has been his life, it's actually a couple of different tropes that Riddick believes.

 - In Cube Zero, at the end of the titular Death Trap filled labyrinth any survivors are asked if they believe in God.
 If they say "no", the Cube's operators press a button marked "No" which causes the survivor to be incinerated.
 When the new operator asks what the button marked "Yes" does, the other much older operator says he doesn't know: no one has ever said "Yes".

-- There was an throwaway gag in one episode of Frasier where he learnt that a radio show he hated had received national syndication.
+- There was a throwaway gag in one episode of Frasier where he learnt that a radio show he hated had received national syndication.
 Frasier's response was something along the lines of "Well, that's great news for her - and also for the many atheists who will welcome this new proof of their theory."